 Changes are, if you are anything like the vast majority of men, you are probably using the wrong ones.

-That's the tool that most men use to clip their finger and toenails.
-It is called a compound-lever clipper, and it was invented way back in 1947 by William E. Bassett, which was itself an improvement upon older style clippers.
-The great thing about Bassett's device was that it was cheap, convenient and easy to produce en masse.
+The first tool that most men used to clip their finger and toenails was called a compound-lever clipper, and it was invented way back in 1947 by William E. Bassett, which was itself an improvement upon older style clippers.
+The great thing about Bassett’s device was that it was cheap, convenient and easy to produce en masse.

 It also was and is very easy to use.
 Just place your nail between the two edges, press down and bam!
 Your nail has been cleaved in two!

 Here’s the problem with most of the manicure tools that you’ll find in your local pharmacy or store.

 They are often made from low-quality steel that dulls quickly and are not stainless, which means they get will soon become rusty.